redhat-developer/intellij-kubernetes/README.md

 # Kubernetes

+> ⚠️ **This plugin is no longer actively maintained.**
+> While you are free to use it as-is, no new features or bug fixes are planned.
+> Contributions are still very welcome via pull requests.

 ## Overview

 JetBrains IDEA plugin that allows to browse, create, modify and delete resources on Kubernetes or OpenShift clusters.